-A wartime documentary, made under the auspices of the Crown Film Unit, made as a tribute to the Merchant Navy.
-During WWII they kept the lifeline to America and the Commonwealth open so ...
+A wartime film, made under the auspices of the Crown Film Unit, served as a tribute to the Merchant Navy.
+During WWII, they kept the lifeline to America and the Commonwealth open so that ...

 See full summary »